-Jalapeno tuna salad is a must-have classic recipe at a family dinner or a summer party or a holiday buffet.
+Jalapeno tuna salad is a must-have classic recipe at a family dinner, a summer party, or a holiday buffet.
 The jalapeno's spice features the salad with robust flavors and a kick.
-And makes every bite is refreshing, addictive, and incredible.
+It makes every bite refreshing, addictive, and incredible.

-This spicy tuna fish salad is made with pantry ready ingredients.
-A very versatile dish that can be a standalone salad or fuse in pasta, burger, or sandwich.
+This spicy tuna fish salad is made with pantry-ready ingredients.
+This versatile dish can be a standalone salad or fused with pasta, burger, or sandwich.

 About this recipe

-Literally this delicious salad goes in anywhere you like.
-We enjoy exploring more ways to use them up, as we love them a lot.
+This delicious salad goes anywhere you like.
+We enjoy exploring more ways to use them, as we love them a lot.

-You may top with the burger or sandwich, toss in the pasta salad or serve in the pinch bowl with chips.
+You may top it with the burger or sandwich, toss it in the pasta salad, or serve it in the pinch bowl with chips.

-Try combining your own to turns this as your best tuna salad.
-Furthermore, if you have preserved the roasted jalapeno from your garden, you may use them as well.
+Try combining your own to turn this into your best tuna salad.
+Furthermore, if you have preserved the roasted jalapeno from your garden, you may also use them.

 How spicy is Jalapeno tuna salad?

 The recipe I shared here tastes mildly spicy.
-I removed the seeds and the membrane completely and added just the jalapeno's skin.
-So the salad inherits all the bright flavors of the pepper but not the heat.
+I removed the seeds and the membrane entirely and added just the jalapeno's skin.
+So, the salad inherits all the bright flavors of the pepper but not the heat.

-However, you are making it, hence you have full control over the ingredients and the heat as well.
-Add in some seeds for the hot version, leave the membrane for moderate spice.
+However, you are making it.
+Hence, you also have complete control over the ingredients and the heat.
+Add some seeds for the hot version, and leave the membrane for moderate spice.

 The key ingredients facts.

 Every one of us may not have all the ingredients available when we plan for.
-Therefore, we ordered the list of ingredients according to their priority.
+Therefore, we ordered the list of elements according to their priority.

 Canned tuna.
 This is an affordable and pantry staple option.
-We stock this in the kitchen, it comes handy for quick dinner.
+We stock this in the kitchen; it is handy for quick dinners.
 Furthermore, the description on its package says it contains 42% protein.
-This is great news for who is searching for a protein-rich diet.
+This is excellent news for those who are searching for a protein-rich diet.

 Jalapeno.
-Jalapeno brings all the brilliant aroma that covers up the seafood's unique smell.
+Jalapeno brings a brilliant aroma that covers up the seafood's unique smell.
 And makes the salad loved by all including the people who do not like seafood.

 Mayo.
 Coats all the other ingredients well in this jalapeno tuna salad.
 And gives a creamy texture and taste.
 Use light, olive oil, or regular may.
 I used light mayo in here.

 Hot sauce.
-I used the normal hot sauce.
-You may swap with sriracha sauce or any other nonsweet hot sauce.
+I used the regular hot sauce.
+You may swap it with sriracha sauce or any other nonsweet hot sauce.

 Lime juice.
 Added for its zing factor.
 Yet, it may be substituted with lemon juice or white wine vinegar.